How to Steal Reasoning Without Reasoning Traces: Introduction

-Extended reasoning traces play a dual role in these systems.
-At inference time, they enable the model to decompose complex problems into intermediate steps.
-During training, fine-tuning a model on step-by-step reasoning traces generated by a teacher model can transfer much of the latter's reasoning capability, substantially outperforming fine-tuning on final answers alone \citep{hinton2015distilling, gou2021knowledge, shridhar2023distilling, chen2025skip}.

-Exposing full chains of thought is perceived by some model owners as an intellectual property risk.
-For example, in February 2026 Anthropic accused several competing labs, including DeepSeek, of large-scale distillation campaigns that allegedly elicited data from Anthropic's reasoning models and used it for training theirs~\citep{anthropic_distillation_2026}.
-Furthermore, reasoning traces may encode sensitive system prompts, hidden safety policies, or private contextual information \citep{green2025leaky, deepseek_exploit, zhou2025hidden}.

-To mitigate these risks, major model providers restrict access to their models' internal chains of thought.
-Commercial APIs typically reveal only a short reasoning summary and the final answer \citep{openai_reasoning_docs, gemini_thoughts_docs, anthropic_extended_thinking}.
-This assumes that exposing summaries in lieu of detailed reasoning preserves the practical benefits of reasoning models while preventing capability stealing.
+Exposing full chains of thought is a potential intellectual property risk.
+For example, in February 2026 Anthropic accused several competing labs of large-scale distillation campaigns that allegedly elicited data from Anthropic's reasoning models and used it for training~\citep{anthropic_distillation_2026}.
+Furthermore, reasoning traces may encode sensitive system prompts, safety policies, or private contextual information \citep{green2025leaky, deepseek_exploit, zhou2025hidden}.
+To mitigate these risks, commercial APIs typically reveal only a short reasoning summary and the final answer \citep{openai_reasoning_docs, gemini_thoughts_docs, anthropic_extended_thinking}.
+This assumes that exposing summaries in lieu of detailed chains of thought preserves the practical benefits of reasoning models while preventing capability stealing.

 In this paper, we challenge this assumption.
 We introduce \textbf{Trace Inversion}, a framework for synthesizing detailed reasoning traces from only the final answers and, optionally, compressed summaries (Figure~\ref{fig:example_1}) exposed by reasoning models.
-Our trace inversion models, trained on public data, synthesize traces that are similar to the ground truth, achieving 81\% token recovery and 52.79 token-overlap F1 score for DeepSeek-R1 traces.
-Most importantly, inverted traces can ``teach'' another model how to reason.
-Fine-tuning student models on our traces yields substantial improvements in their reasoning performance, compared to fine-tuning using only the answers and reasoning summaries.
-This demonstrates that \emph{hiding chains of thought does not prevent users from stealing the model's reasoning capability}.
+Our inversion models synthesize traces that are similar to the ground truth (e.g., 81\% token length recovery and 52.76 token-overlap F1 score for DeepSeek-R1 traces, even though inversion is trained on a much weaker surrogate model).
+Most importantly, \textbf{inverted traces can ``teach'' a student model how to reason even when the black-box teacher model does not reveal its reasoning and is stronger than either the student, or the inversion model}.
+Across math, scientific reasoning, and coding benchmarks, models fine-tuned on inverted traces outperform those fine-tuned on (a) surrogate reasoning traces, or (b) other models' answers and reasoning summaries.
+This demonstrates that hiding chains of thought does not prevent users from stealing the model's reasoning capability.